 This course introduces students to the origin, evolution and applications of Community Oriented Primary Care (COPC), the principles of health policy development, program management and their application at primary health care level within a community setting.
 In this course, students engage to establish a comprehensive understanding of a primary health care approach, the identification of strategic role players and their significance to the practise of community health.
-The course integrates the strategies for success of community orientated primary health care, the role of community and their attitude towards primary health care and the importance of community health workers
+The course integrates the strategies for success of community orientated primary health care, the role of community and their attitude towards primary health care and the importance of community health workers.

-importance of community nearth workers.

-Course Code: FAMH7031A

 Course Description: The Rural Health Care Context

-NQF Credits: 15 NQF Level: 9

 This course provides students with an overview of the concept of rurality, the geographical and socio-cultural contexts of rural people, and the distinguishing features of rural patients and rural health services.

-Course Code: FAMH7032A

 Course Description: Development of Rural Health Services-Strategies and Approaches

-NOF Credits: 15 NQF Level: 9